What is an editorial calendar? 5 ways of creating the best one

 To elaborate, kind of details that need to be added include topics that have been confirmed, which authors are assigned to do what, any questions that have to be addressed to a subject-matter expert or editor, and the answers to those questions.

-4. Measure the success of your content
+4. Set metrics to measure the success of your content

 The metrics will allow you to see how effective your editorial calendar has been regarding your marketing strategy.
 This directly correlates to your goals, and you’ll be able to pinpoint exactly which parts of the plan need changes and which are working well.